Coiot/silly-kitty/content/the-village-spay-neuter-clinic-information.md

 * NO fabric or blankets in the carriers, only newspaper (or wee pads) please.
 * No food or water after midnight the night before surgery.
 * PLEASE place a label on each carrier with your name, your cat's name, and your phone number.
 Taping a card or paper note with this info on the carrier works well.
-* Payment isn't due until pickup, cash or check only (NO cards, sorry).
+* Payment isn't due until pick-up, cash or check only (NO cards, sorry).
+* Pick-up times can vary.
+A volunteer will text you once your cat(s) are awake enough for discharge.

 **COVID-19 PRECAUTIONS:**